 Timing of actual distributions.
 In preparing the projected cash distributions above and sensitivity analysis below, the revenues and expenses of the trust were calculated based on the terms of the conveyance creating the trust's Net Profits Interest.
 These calculations are described under "Computation of Net Profits Interest."
 It is the intent of the trust to distribute to trust unitholders proceeds received by the trust in the month after the trust receives such funds.
-Monthly cash distributions will be made to holders of trust units as of the applicable record date (generally the last business day of each calendar month) on or before the 10th business day after the record date.
+Monthly cash distributions will be made to holders of trust units as of the applicable record date.
 Due to the amount of time it typically takes the Third Party Operators to collect payments from their customers and distribute their payments to the interest owners, including Enduro Sponsor, it has been assumed, for purposes of the projections, that cash distributions for each month will include oil production from 60 to 90 days prior to the distribution date and natural gas production from 90 to 120 days prior to the distribution date.
-The first distribution is expected to be made on or about December 14, 2011 to record trust unitholders as of or about November 30, 2011, and may include cash that Enduro Sponsor is required to pay to the trust relating to sales of oil and natural gas production from 5 June, July and August of 2011 and production and development expenses for the months of June, July and September of 2011.
+The first distribution is expected to be made on or about October 28, 2011 to record trust unitholders as of or about October 14, 2011, and may include cash that Enduro Sponsor is required to pay to the trust relating to sales of oil and natural gas production for the months of May and June 2011 and production and development expenses for the months of April and May 2011.